|

 universalist theories of history while tying them to a nationalism

-and other 'vanishing' societies).
-It is the tension between
+other 'vanishing' societies).
+It is the tension between empirical

-for past cultural forms which makes Scott an important ancestor
+forms which makes Scott an important ancestor of postmodern historical

 Elias,